KAI KT-1 Woongbi: Accidents

+On 13 November 2003, an ROKAF KT-1 crashed shortly after takeoff from Sacheon Airport.
+The instructor ejected safely while the trainee was killed.

-On 9 April 2021, a KT-1 trainer aircraft had crashed to the Aegean Sea.
-Both pilots were recovered by search and rescue teams tasked by the Turkish Air Force.
-While one of the pilots had ejected himself, the remaining pilot managed to crash-land the KT-1 and preserved the structural integrity of the aircraft.
+On 9 April 2021, a Turkish Air Force KT-1 trainer aircraft crashed in the Aegean Sea.
+Both pilots were recovered by Turkish Air Force search and rescue teams.
+While one pilot ejected, the remaining pilot managed to crash-land the KT-1 and preserved the structural integrity of the aircraft.

 On 1 April 2022, four ROKAF pilots were killed after a pair of KT-1s crashed into each other over a mountain northeast of Sacheon.

-On 26 December 2022, a KA-1 crashed soon after takeoff after being dispatched in response to North Korean drones violating South Korean airspace.
+On 26 December 2022, an ROKAF KA-1 crashed soon after takeoff after being dispatched in response to North Korean drones violating South Korean airspace.
 The crew escaped unharmed.

+On 21 May 2025, a Peruvian Air Force KT-1P went missing near Pisco.
+Some hours later, debris was found on an islet south of Paracas Peninsula.
+The pilot was found dead after a sixteen-day search.